boschresearch/amira_blender_rendering/docs/configs/workstation_scenarios.rst

     #
     # Note: We will not automatically add rigid body dynamics to ply-only models!
     #
+    # ATTENTION: when using ply_scale, the final behavior might be different between
+    #            loading objects from .blend or from .ply since the intrinsic scales might
+    #            be different within the two files.

     # The first example is a "hammerschraube" (hammer head screw)
     hammerschraube = $AMIRA_DATA_GFX/cad/rexroth/hammerschraube.blend